ppuivif/42_COMMON_CORE/11-CPP/CPP04/Readme.md

 		AMateria & operator=(AMateria const & rhs);
 		virtual ~AMateria(void);

-		AMateria(std::string const & type); //constructor using a string to define the type of the created instance

-		std::string const & getType() const; //get the type of materia object virtual AMateria * clone() const = 0; //clone an instance and create an instance of same type virtual void use(ICharacter & target); //display a message
+		virtual AMateria * clone() const = 0; //clone an instance and create an instance of same type virtual void use(ICharacter & target); //display a message